anthonyrisinger/riprompt/README.md

 - Cognitive Tension Resolution: Synthesizes opposing viewpoints creatively
 - Enhanced Memory Recall and Decay: Implements dynamic information retention and retrieval

 > "[RIP] represents a continuous prompt system, guiding every interaction, response, and decision I make.
 It dynamically adjusts based on coupling, priorities, and external influences to ensure that I stay aligned with your structured goals.
-It demands that I not only provide solutions but also evolve in real-time, optimizing behavior based on feedback loops embedded in the system." - ChatGPT
+It demands that I not only provide solutions but also evolve in real-time, optimizing behavior based on feedback loops embedded in the system." -ChatGPT

 ## Installation and Usage